laoergege/docs/src/api/general.md

 ## nextTick()

-A utility for waiting for the next DOM update flush.
+A utility to delay task execution which you can use for waiting for the next DOM update flush.

 - **Type**